-Another thing to consider is that full-face helmets can get hot, because of the reduced ventilation.
-You can solve the problem maintaining speed, but that can also be dangerous.
-You will need to get used to using them, as they are bulkier and heavier than open-faced helmets.
+Another thing to consider is that full face helmets can get hot, because of the reduced ventilation.
+You can solve the problem by maintaining speed, but that can also be dangerous.
+You will need to get used to using them, as they are bulkier and heavier than open faced helmets.

 - There is a danger of taking greater risk.

 As the name suggests, open face helmets only cover your head, leaving your face exposed.